Attitude Era: The Brothers of Destruction (The Undertaker and Kane)

 At SummerSlam in 1996, The Undertaker became embroiled in a feud with his former manager Paul Bearer.
-During the course of their conflict, Bearer threatened The Undertaker with the threat of revealing his "secret", calling him a "murderer," and accusing him of killing his parents and brother.
+During the course of their conflict, Bearer threatened The Undertaker with the threat of revealing his "secret", calling him a "murderer", and accusing him of killing his parents and brother.
 In the weeks that followed on Raw, Bearer revealed that Kane was actually still alive and that Bearer had an affair with The Undertaker's mother, which produced Kane, meaning Bearer was Kane's biological father.
 Kane officially debuted at Badd Blood: In Your House, interfering in the inaugural Hell in a Cell match between Undertaker and Shawn Michaels.
 Following a series of taunts from Bearer and Kane, who cost him the WWF Championship at the Royal Rumble, Undertaker, who had previously stated that he would never fight his own brother, agreed to face Kane at WrestleMania XIV.
 The Undertaker won the match at WrestleMania and proceeded to win the first ever Inferno Match the following month at Unforgiven.

 Kane then teamed with The Undertaker's rival Mankind, and they won the Tag Team Championship on two occasions.
-In the interim, Kane would win the WWF Championship from Stone Cold Steve Austin during a First Blood main event match at King of the Ring 1998, which was preceded by a Hell in a Cell match between Mankind and The Undertaker, but Kane lost the title to Austin the following night on Raw.
+In the interim, Kane would win the WWF Championship from Stone Cold Steve Austin during a First Blood main event match at King of the Ring 1998, which was preceded by a Hell in a Cell match between Mankind and The Undertaker that Undertaker had won, but Kane lost the title to Austin the following night on Raw.
 A few weeks later, thanks to the influence of The Undertaker, Kane turned on Mankind.
 Following the conclusion of this storyline, The Undertaker and Kane united to form a tag team that became known as The Brothers of Destruction.